farcasterxyz/docs/docs/developers/guides/accounts/register-a-user.md

 You can register a new user using the Bundler contract.
 To do so, you'll need to:

-1. Set up [Viem](https://viem.sh/) clients and [`@farcaster/hub-web`](https://www.npmjs.com/package/@farcaster/hub-web) signers.
+1. Set up [Viem](https://viem.sh/) clients and [`@farcaster/hub-web`](https://www.npmjs.com/package/@farcaster/hub-web) account keys.
 2. Register an [app fid](/reference/contracts/faq#what-is-an-app-fid-how-do-i-get-one) if your app does not already have one.
 3. Collect a [`Register`](/reference/contracts/reference/id-gateway#register-signature) signature from the user.
-4. Create a new signer keypair for the user.
+4. Create a new account key pair for the user.
 5. Use your app account to create a [Signed Key Request](/reference/contracts/reference/signed-key-request-validator).
 6. Collect an [`Add`](/reference/contracts/reference/key-gateway#add-signature) signature from the user.
 7. Call the [Bundler](https://docs.farcaster.xyz/reference/contracts/reference/bundler#register) contract to register onchain.

-### 1. Set up clients and signers
+### 1. Set up clients and account keys

-First, set up Viem clients and `@farcaster/hub-web` signers.
-In this example, we'll use Viem local accounts and signers, but you can also use `ViemWalletEip712Signer` to connect to a user's wallet rather than a local account.
+First, set up Viem clients and `@farcaster/hub-web` account keys.
+In this example, we'll use Viem local accounts and account keys, but you can also use `ViemWalletEip712Signer` to connect to a user's wallet rather than a local account.

 ```ts